LupusLudit/LIMS/README.md

 No installation is required.
 The program should run on any Windows system that meets the requirements.

 ## Notes
-**!This project is still in development!**
+**This project is still in development!**
 LIMS is currently a work-in-progress and may contain bugs or incomplete features.
-This program is also being developed as a school project.
+This program was developed as a school project.
+LICENSE:  GNU GENERAL PUBLIC LICENSE Version 2